 Me, startled but thinking fast.
 “Oh my, I must have fallen asleep!
 I came back here after dinner to get something I forgot, and I must have fallen asleep.
 So sorry.
 Just give me a few minutes, and I’ll be on my way.”

 “Ok.
-But I’ll be checking back in a few minutes, so you need to leave
+But I’ll be checking back in a few minutes, so you need to leave this floor.”

 “Yes, sir.
 Of course, sir…”